Elected Member Roles

 Remuneration of Elected Members

 The salaries payable to the Mayor and Councillors are set by the Remuneration Authority.
-For the period 1 July 2018 to 30 June 2019 these are:
+For the period from 1 July 2021 to 30 June 2022 these are:

 Applicable Statutory Requirements